jseadragon/restless/README.rst

-This fork is not moaintained!
+This fork is not maintained!
 =======
 This was just created to test compatibility with Django 4.2.
 Upstream has PR with these changes.